cssinjs/jss/docs/js-api.md

 `getDynamicStyles(styles)`

-Extracts a styles object with only rules that contain function values.
+Extracts a styles object with only props that contain function values.
 Useful when you want to share a static part between different elements and render only the dynamic styles separate for each element.

 ```js
 const dynamicStyles = getDynamicStyles({